unchartedsoftware/aperture-tiles/docs/src/docs/development/installation/readme.md

 ## <a name="source-code"></a> Source Code ##

 The Aperture Tiles source code is available on [GitHub](https://github.com/oculusinfo/aperture-tiles/tree/master).
 Aperture Tiles is dependent on the *master* branch of Aperture JS source code, which you can also download from [GitHub](https://github.com/oculusinfo/aperturejs/tree/master).
-To install both projects:

-1. Run the `mvn install` command in the *aperture* folder found in the root Aperture JS directory.
-2. Run the `mvn install` command in the root Aperture Tiles directory.

 ### <a name="project-structure"></a> Project Structure ###

-Aperture Tiles is made up of ten sub-projects:
+Aperture Tiles is made up of the following sub-projects:

 <div class="details props">
 	<div class="innerProps">